Kids and Masks

 Even if your kid can understand why they need to wear a mask, it may be challenging for them to wear it correctly.
 This is especially true for younger children.

-Here are some ways you can help your kid mask properly – even when they are at school or daycare.
+Here are some ways you can help your kid mask properly while at school or daycare.

 Make Masks a Rule

-Let your child know that wearing a mask out in public isn't an option.
-It's the rule in your family, and it is just as important as any other rule, like looking both ways before crossing the street or never going anywhere with a stranger.
-Explain that this family rule applies to their school or daycare as well.
+Let your child know that wearing a mask in public isn't optional, that it's just as important as any other family rule or safety precaution, like looking both ways before crossing the street or never going anywhere with a stranger.
+Explain that this precaution applies to their school or daycare.

 Make Masks Fun

 Just because they have to wear a mask doesn't mean it can't be fun.
-For younger kids, have their favorite stuffed animal wear a mask, or encourage masks as part of imaginative play, such as pretending to go to the store.
+For younger kids, have their favorite stuffed animal wear a mask, or encourage them to make masks part of imaginative play, such as pretending to go to the store.

 Consider getting masks that feature their favorite color, TV character, superhero or sports team.
 You can also let your kid pick a mask they like or decorate their masks.
 If they are older, they can even make their own kids' masks.